10 September 2018

 We encourage our customers to think of new and innovative ways to fill their cushions, pods, and beanbags.

-Alternatives to foam or beans include upcycling clean clothes that no longer fit, and repurposing old doonas, blankets that have been sitting unused in cupboards, and scrunched up newspaper into padding and stuffing.
+Alternatives to foam or beans include upcycling clean clothes that no longer fit, and repurposing old linen, blankets or soft toys that have been sitting unused in cupboards to be used for stuffing.